What is statistical significance ?

 However, you can draw conclusions for your website from a reliability rate stabilized at 75%.
 If the traffic on the page is not sufficient, your reliability rate will probably not reach 95%.
 But the Kameleoon results page offers a wide variety of data and indicators that will allow you to better understand your audience.

 Note: You can change the minimum reliability rate required for Kameleoon to consider that a variation is winning.
-To do so, go to the “Administrate” > “Sites” page in the Kameleoon back office.
+To do so, go to the “Administrate” > “Sites” page in the Kameleoon App.
 In the tab dedicated to Experiments, you will be able to modify this minimum reliability rate.